SoarGroup/rosie/agent/problem-space/action/task-implementations/README.md

 <a name="gotoxy"></a>

 ## Go to xy
-Have the robot drive to the given coordinate (Magicbot, Cozmo). \
+Have the robot drive to the given coordinate (Magicbot, Cozmo). <br>
 (Note: this is only used internally to the robot).

 ```